UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/06-working-with-columns.md

 Unlike in Excel, 'Sorts' in OpenRefine are temporary - that is, if you remove the `Sort`, the data will go back to its original 'unordered' state.
 The 'Sort' drop-down menu lets you amend the existing sort (e.g., reverse the sort order), remove existing sorts, and/or make sorts permanent.

-You can sort on multiple columns at the same time by adding another sorted column (in the same way).
+## Global editing (all columns)

+You may choose to perform transformations and edits in all columns at once for a faster clean-up by clicking the menu in the very first column of the dataset `ALL`.
+If you choose so, your chances will be apllied across all columns.
+If you are willing to remove a few columns and reorganize them, you should consider this feature to have a global view of the dataset.

-> ## Organizing for more cleanup
+> ## Organizing for more cleanup (DOAJ_big)
 >
-> Let's get rid of a column we don't need ('Archiving information URL'), push the
-> remaining two URL columns to the right, and re-arrange some other columns.
-> This will help us work a little
+> Let's get rid of some columns we don't need.
+This will help us work a little faster.
-> faster.
 >
-> Aim for this order:
+> We will only keep 11 columns to this dataset.
+Aim for this order:
 >
 > * Journal title
 > * Alternative title
 > * Keywords
 > * Subjects
+> * Publisher
+> * Country of Publisher
+> * APC amount
+> * Journal article processing charges (APCs)
-> * Added on Date
+> * Currency
 > * Most Recent Article Added
+> * Permanent Articles Identifiers
+> * Journal license
 >
 > > ## Solution
 > >
-> > To reorder a column, use the dropdown menu to see the list of tools under `Edit column`.
-All the functions you need are in the 'Edit column' menu.
+> > Instead of using the edit columns menu one by one
 > > ![The Edit columns menu](../assets/img/edit_columns.png)
-> > 1.
-Remove 'Archiving information URL' by selecting `Remove this column`.
-> > 2.
-Move 'Journal URL' and 'Download statistics information URL' by selecting `Move column to end`.
-> > 3.
-Sort columns in the order suggested by using `Move column left` or `Move column right`.
+> > Select ALL in the first column and
 > {: .solution}
 {: .challenge}